fzqneo/smartssd-image/README.md

 ## Clearing OS page cache before running experiments

-For all experiments that include disk read times, make sure to run this before experiment:
+If an experiment includes disk read times, make sure to run this before it:
 ```bash
 make clear-page
 ```